CharlesDavidEly/advanced-monte-carlo/README.md

 Specifically, there is at each step of the simulation with respect to the random term, *ε*:

 1. The application of skew and kurtosis (ex-post sample or ex-ante desired) to each stock's simulated *ε* (achieving an *ε'* set)
-2. The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger to offset the correlation muting effect caused by applying skew and kurtosis in step 1)
+2. The determination of necessary correlations by taking desired correlations (ex-post sample or ex-ante desired) and accounting for interactive effects (they must be made stronger to offset the correlation muting effect of imparting skew and kurtosis in step 1)
 3. The application of necessary correlations to the *ε'* set resulting from step 1 (achieving our final desired *ε''* set)

 # Parameters